ypat999/Qwen2.5-VL-finetune/README.md

 ## Deployment

 We recommend using vLLM for fast Qwen2.5-VL deployment and inference.
-You need to use the latest version of vllm to enable Qwen2.5-VL support.
+You need to install `vllm>=0.7.2` to enable Qwen2.5-VL support.
 You can also use our [official docker image](#-docker).

 You can also check [vLLM official documentation](https://docs.vllm.ai/en/latest/serving/multimodal_inputs.html) for more details about online serving and offline inference.